woozoo73/adonistrack/README.md

 - Provides an extension point for custom.

 #### Make your aspect to profile the request: AdonistrackAspect.java
-##### configure "profilePointcut" and "executionPointcut" by using pointcut expression.
+onfigure "profilePointcut" and "executionPointcut" by using pointcut expression.

     package com.woozooha.hello;